-Public speaking is known to give even confident people sweaty palms.
+Public speaking is known to give even the most confident person a sweaty palm.
 This is one of the most dreaded things to do for most students and working professionals.
-Most people pose a certain degree of fear for public speaking, some, more than others.
+Most people pose a certain degree of fear for public speaking; some, more than others.

 The importance of strong public speaking skills:

 Being a strong orator and a confident speaker will set you apart, both, in university and at the workplace.
 It allows you to take up leadership roles with ease.
 This is not just about getting rid of the fear, but also about learning how to speak clearly and having an impact on the listener.

 It helps you to explain your point of view in an effective manner and gives you an opportunity to display your knowledge and influence others.
 Many great speakers who look confident and comfortable speaking to a huge crowd, all started out being scared.
 It is all about being consistent in your practice, eagerness to learn, and using effective tools to overcome public speaking fear.

 Here are 7 ways to beat the anxiety and start your public speaking journey…

 1. Do not talk right away!

 Most people will go up on stage and start talking.
 That shows your fear and insecurity.